Outstanding Shareholder Loan

 Thanks to Haley Bistretzan of KWB Chartered Professional Accountants for providing this content.

-Haley joined KWB in April, 2013 as a part time contract accountant.
+Haley has been working part time for KWB since April, 2013.
 She received her CGA designation in 1998 and worked in public practice for several years before taking time off to be home with her children.
-During that time she provided bookkeeping services to small businesses but is happy to be back in public practice with KWB where she can focus on both corporate year end accounting and providing online cloud based accounting services to clients.
+During that time she provided bookkeeping services to small businesses but was happy to return to public practice.
+While still doing some work in corporate year end accounting and tax Haley’s work is focused on managing KWB’s bookkeeping team and working to provide excellent online cloud based accounting services to clients.